umccr/driver-analysis/README.md

 NOTE: Only non-synonymous variants with high/moderate variant consequences, including *frame shift deletions*, *frame shift insertions*, *splice site mutations*, *translation start site mutations* ,*nonsense mutation*, *nonstop mutations*, *in-frame deletion*, *in-frame insertions* and *missense mutation*, are reported (silent variants are ignored).
 One can manually define variant classifications to be considered as non-synonymous using `--nonSyn_list` parameter.

+While *dN/dS* and *OncodriveClust* methods use *[maftools](https://bioconductor.org/packages/release/bioc/vignettes/maftools/inst/doc/maftools.html)* object limited to non-synonymous variants ***OncodriveFML*** algorithm is able to analyse the pattern of somatic mutations across tumours in both **coding** and **non-coding** genomic regions to identify signals of positive selection.
+For that reason, certain information (e.g. in *Mutation maps* section) about variants not classified as non-synonymous will not be available in the summary report.

 **Script**: *[driverAnalysis.R](./scripts/driverAnalysis.R)*

 Argument | Description